Eastern front of the Russo-Ukrainian war (2022–present): Luhansk Oblast

-Battle of Donbas begins and Ukrainian counteroffensives (April 2022–present)
+Battle of Donbas (April–September 2022)

 April 2022

+On 25 March, the Russian defence ministry stated that it was prepared to begin a second phase of military operations with the aim of occupying major Ukrainian cities in eastern Ukraine.
+According to the ministry, Russian-backed separatists were in control of 93% of Luhansk Oblast and 54% of Donetsk Oblast.

 After Russia abandoned its offensive to capture Kyiv, it shifted its attention to eastern and southern Ukraine.
 The Russian military began redeploying units from northern Ukraine to the east, but many of these troops appeared to be nearly combat-ineffective due to heavy losses.
 However, Russia still amassed tens of thousands of troops, declaring its aim to fully capture the Donetsk and Luhansk Oblasts.
 It managed to secure Izium on 1 April, although heavy fighting continued around the settlement over the next few days.
+According to local authorities 80% of Izium's residential buildings were destroyed in the battle.
+On 3 April, according to the Ukrainian government, two Russian soldiers died and 28 others were hospitalized after Ukrainian civilians handed out poisoned cakes to soldiers of the Russian 3rd Motor Rifle Division in Izium.

 Russia and the pro-Russian separatists continued to besiege Mariupol, where they made little progress.
 However, Russian troops managed to divide the Ukrainian holdouts in Mariupol into two or three pockets on 10 April.
 At the same time, Russia made concentrated efforts to conquer the strategically important cities of Sievierodonetsk, Popasna, and Rubizhne.
 It launched repeated attacks on these locations from 10 April.
 Russia made little progress in these attacks, and Ukraine claimed that it had inflicted a heavy defeat on the Russian 60th Independent Motorized Infantry Brigade on 11 April.
+In nearby Kreminna, Ukraine's 128th Brigade claimed to have pushed Russian forces 6-10 kilometers away from the city.

 To support the operations aimed at Sievierodonetsk, Popasna, and Rubizhne, Russia made a push south of Izium toward Barvinkove and Sloviansk.
 Ukraine responded by shifting more units to hold off the Russians at Izium.
 At the same time, Russia attacked around Kharkiv to pin down local Ukrainian forces.
 Russia had made only limited gains at Izium by 12 April, but more Russian forces continued to arrive, to reinforce the offensive.

 On 13 April, it was reported that Russia was attempting to assemble a force large enough to outnumber the Ukrainian soldiers in eastern Ukraine by five times, in an attempt to finally win a decisive victory in the Donbas.
 On 16 April, Russia warned the remaining defenders of Mariupol to surrender; the Ukrainians ignored the demand.

-In Kharkiv increased shelling hit the city, killing five and injuring 13.
-The BBC reported that multiple air strikes had hit villages and cities in eastern Ukraine.
-Russian forces continued to launch localized attacks, probing Ukrainian defenses.
-Meanwhile, Ukraine launched counter-attacks, and retook several small towns and villages near Kharkiv and Izium.
+On 18 April, Ukraine launched counter-attacks, and retook several small towns and villages near Kharkiv and Izium.